markkurossi/riscv/README.md

 ## Current status

-The emulator now boots OpenSBI and Linux 6.x to a functional Buildroot shell.
+The emulator now boots OpenSBI and Linux 7.x to a functional Ubuntu24.04.4 shell.
 The machine supports privilege transitions, virtual memory, interrupts, timer devices, and enough platform hardware to run a Linux userspace environment.

-Current development has shifted from "make Linux boot" to platform completeness, additional devices, and performance work.

 ### Userspace emulation